We are excited to announce the Rhythmic Gymnastics National and Junior squads for 2020:

 No. Being part of the squad means you are a targeted athlete, but depending on the competition, there may be other criteria to be met before a team is announced.

 So what does part of the Squad mean?

 It means that you are a targeted athlete and are eligible for selection to international events.
-As part of the national squad, you will be invited to attend squad meets/camps with other squad athletes and coaches.
-Performance and attitude at these sessions/camps will be taken into consideration when nominating and selecting for competitions.
+As part of the national and junior squads, you will be invited to attend squad meets/camps with other squad athletes and coaches.
+Performance and attitude at these sessions/camps may be taken into consideration when nominating and selecting for competitions.